-The film was being produced as Johnny Depp was going through a bitter divorce from his wife Amber Heard.
+The film was being produced as Johnny Depp was going through a bitter divorce.
 He was chronically late to the set, to the point where it ate into the schedule as the set often came to a halt for hours at a time.
 It got to the point where a production assistant was hired just to wait outside Depp's house and announce that he was awake when they saw the lights inside come on.

 After failing to return for Pirates of the Caribbean On Stranger Tides, Disney reached back out to Martin Klebba (Marty), Lee Arenberg (Pintel), Makenzie Crook (Raghetti), David Bailie (Cotton), Angus Barnett (Mullroy) and Giles New (Murtogg) to return for Pirates of the Caribbean Dead's Men Tell No Tales.
 Only Martin Klebba, Angus Barnett and Giles New were able to make it work within his schedule.

 Christoph Waltz was originally cast in the role of Captain Brand, but dropped out due to other work commitments.
 Javier Bardem was then given the role, but the name was changed from Brand to Salazar to sound more Mediterranean to accompany Bardem's Spanish descent.
 Bardem and Waltz both previously played villains in Daniel Craig James Bond films.
 Bardem in Skyfall (2012), and Waltz in Spectre (2015).